slava-ugolnikov/---/README.md

 # Chatbot for text analysis

 This chatbot in Telegram would provide you with text analysis in Russian.
-It can asses readability, affective state of an author and identify keywords of a text.
+It can assess readability, affective state of an author and identify keywords of a text.
-You can check how it workds now here https://t.me/Ling22FPLBot or use our code for your own projects!
+You can check how it works now here https://t.me/Ling22FPLBot or use our code for your own projects!

 ## requirements
 Before implementing the code be sure to install all the libraries and submodules.

 ## Readability
-It is assessed by Flesch–Kincaid formula for automated readability analysis:
+It is assessed by Flesch–Kincaid formula for automated readability analysis adapted for Russian language:
 FRE = 206,835 − 1,52 × ASL − 65,14 × ASW, where ASL is an average sentence length and ASW is an average number of syllables per word.

 Libraries & submodules: Re.

 ## Affective state
 Sentiment analysis is conducted automatically, too.
-Though, two versions are presented.
+Note that two versions are presented.
 One is made by our team and the other is made by using dostoevsky library.

 Libraries & submodules: Pandas, Sklearn, Dostoevsky.